| | | | | |

 Accessories & Ecosystem

-For motion, Sim-Lab partners with D-BOX for the GEN5 4250i motion kit at $7,950 – that’s the premium end of the ecosystem.
-They also offer the F33L sim racing gloves if you want the full branded experience, though at $999 they’re firmly in the enthusiast territory.
+For motion, Sim-Lab partners with D-BOX for the GEN5 4250i motion kit at around $7,950 – that’s the premium end of the ecosystem.
+They also offer the F33L sim racing gloves if you want the full branded experience, though at $999 they’re firmly in enthusiast territory.

 Compare by Investment Level